knpuniversity/oo/knpu/episode1/objects-interact.md

 strength against `$otherShip`.

 But we could also add a new method inside of the `Ship` class itself.
-Let's create a new method that'll tells us if one Ship's strength is greater than another.
+Let's create a new method that'll tell us if one Ship's strength is greater than another's.
 We'll call it: `doesGivenShipHaveMoreStrength()`.
 And of course, it needs a Ship object as an argument:

 [[[ code('20a5ad9c35') ]]]